iamslash/TIL/git/gitbranchstrategy.md

 $ cd clone/peter && git remote -v && cd ~/tmp
 ```

-This is a direcgtory structure what we did.
+This is a directory structure what we did.

 ```
 .